ishinbrot/LambdasandStreamsSolution/Readme.md

 You will then update the sortStudents function to sort the students first and last names. <br/>
 You will then update the helper method to utilize the 'ComputeGPA' and 'sortStudents' function using Streams, and pring out the results like so

-You will then update the main method to sort the students by last name, and print out the following:
+You will then update the helper method to sort the students by last name, and your output should be similar to the following:

 Tom Brown grade 0.85 <br/>
 Tony Brown grade 2.0 <br/>